 On or before October 31 of each year the clerk or finance officer of each city or county that has a local board of trustees under G.S.
-58 84 30 G.S.
-58 84 - 30, or a fire chief if authorized by such a city or county to file the certificate, shall file a certificate of eligibility with the Commissioner.
+58-84-30 shall file a certificate of eligibility with the Commissioner.
 The certificate shall contain information prescribed by administrative rule adopted by the Commissioner.
 If the certificate is not filed with the Commissioner on or before January 31 in the ensuing year:

-- (1) The city or county that failed to file the certificate shall forfeit the payment next due to be paid to its board of trustees. - (2) The Commissioner shall pay over that amount to the treasurer of the North Carolina State Firemen's Association. - (3) That amount shall constitute a part of the Statewide Firefighters' Relief Fund.
+(1) The city or county that failed to file the certificate shall forfeit the payment next due to be paid to its board of trustees.

+(2) The Commissioner shall pay over that amount to the treasurer of the North Carolina State Firemen's Association.

+That amount shall constitute a part of the Firefighters' Relief Fund.